thejimbirch/catsinmyyard/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank the following for code and/or libraries used and/or modified under the terms of their open source licences; see: https://updraftplus.com/acknowledgements/

 == Upgrade Notice ==
-* 1.13.6: Easier Google Drive setup.
+* 1.13.7: Easier Google Drive setup.
 Lots of small tweaks and improvements.
+Fix UpdraftCentral regression in 1.13.6.
 Recommended update for all.